 At Castle Senior Living, the care, health and safety of our residents – and everyone else who walks through our doors – has always been our #1 priority.
 Nothing that happens will change that.

 There have been many questions from families coming in to our Administrative team, so we thought it was best to inform everyone what steps we are taking to prevent and treat as needed for the spread of the Coronavirus.
 Castle will follow the respiratory guidelines from CDC and county Health Departments just like we do for the flu.
 We will continue our standard precaution measurements of hand washing per normal.
-If someone has the list of symptoms and/or side effects per guidelines such as fever, cough and shortness of breath then they will be in isolation and testing done per guidelines and MD orders.
+If someone has the list of symptoms and/or side effects of coronavirus per guidelines such as fever, cough and shortness of breath then they will be in isolation and testing done per guidelines and MD orders.

 Here are some specific actions being taken: